SETI/rms-opus/opus/application/apps/help/api_guide.md

         </dl>
         </dl>

 <h3 id="imagesfmt"><code>api/images.[fmt]</code> - Return Images from a Search</h3>
 <h3><code>api/images/[size].[fmt]</code> - Return Images from a Search</h3>
-<h3><code>api/image/[size]/[opus_id].[fmt]</code> - Return Images of a Specific Size for an OPUS ID</h3>
+<h3><code>api/image/[size]/[opusid].[fmt]</code> - Return Images of a Specific Size for an OPUS ID</h3>

-Get images of all sizes (or a given size) based on search criteria and sort order.
-Images are returned in chunks to limit return size.
+Get the URLs of images of all sizes (or a given size) based on search criteria and sort order.
+Image URLs are returned in chunks to limit return size.
 The starting observation number and the number of observations desired can be specified.
 An image of a specific size may also be returned for a single OPUS ID.

 If specified, `[size]` must be one of `full`, `med`, `small`, or `thumb`.